zzangupenn/Pose_INN/README.md

     sh ./kapture_cambridge.sh [data_dir]/[scene]
     ```

-3. We will prepare the data for NeRF:
+3. We will prepare the training data for NeRF:
     ```
     python3 data_processing_for_nerf.py [scene]
     ```